 5.1 At any stage the person who referred the allegation of Student Misconduct to the Director Student Services may withdraw the allegation.
 All parties will be notified in writing that the allegation(s) has been withdrawn.
 In most instances, the University will then deem the matter resolved.

-5.2 In certain circumstances, the University may deem the matter serious enough to continue the Misconduct process or refer the matter to an external agency (such as the Police).
+5.2 In certain circumstances, the University may deem the matter serious enough to continue to investigate the allegation and make a determination or to refer the matter to an external agency (such as the Police).

 7. External Appeal

 7.1 A student can appeal a decision of the University to the Queensland Ombudsman.
 The Ombudsman focuses on issues relating to procedural fairness rather than issues relating to academic or professional judgement and will usually only review a matter once all internal rights of review have been exhausted.

 7.2 Students studying at the JCU Singapore campus can appeal of decision of the University via the Singapore Government’s approved dispute resolution scheme managed by the Council for Private Education (CPE) in Singapore.
 The student may approach the CPE’s Student Services Centre (SSC) for help.
 Note: after reviewing a complaint, the SSC may refer students to the CPE Mediation – Arbitration Scheme and there may be additional costs to use this Scheme.